mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideCluster.md

 # Kubernetes 1.18 and Container Ingress Controller clusterIP Quick Start Guide

-This page is created to document K8S 1.18 with integration of CIS and BIGIP.
+This page is created to document K8S 1.18 with integration of CIS and BIG-IP.
 Please contact me at m.dittmer@f5.com if you have any questions

 # Note